Top Menu

 Base cabinet carcasses lining an entire wall in a family room

-The next step will be securing them to each other and to the wall and then, building and installing the countertop.
+The next step is to secure them to each other and to the wall and then to build and install the countertop.

 Here are the links to all the work done for this built-in project: